raspberrypilearning/build-crumble-motor-buggy/en/step_7.md

 --- hint ---

-The code below is correct for the example buggy.
-Your wait times and speeds might need altering for your specific buggy.
+The code below works for the example buggy.
+You might need to alter the wait times and speeds for your buggy.

 ![There and back challenge code solution](images/thereAndBack_thereAndBackCode_Solution.png)

-Click the green 'play' button to see if it works.
+Click the green **Play** button to see if it works.

 --- /hint ---